mrh0/cspl/README.md

 CONSTANTVALUE = 5; //Constant when variable name is all capital letters

-out "Hello World"; //Prints 'e' to out stream. error "An Error Message"; //Prints message to error stream. assert condition; //Prints assertion error if the variable condition is false.
+out "Hello World"; //Hello World error "An Error Message"; //Prints message to error stream. assert condition; //Prints assertion error if the variable condition is false.